 This article was originally published on ETFTrends.com.

-ITB is more of a pure play on homebuilders stocks whereas XHB is an equal-weight fund that features significant exposure to consumer discretionary and retail stocks that are tied to the residential real estate trade.
+ITB, which is heavily exposed to homebuilders, is down more than 15% year-to-date.
+The equal-weight XHB is lower by nearly 10%.
+XHB features significant exposure to consumer discretionary and retail stocks that are tied to the residential real estate trade.

 POPULAR ARTICLES FROM ETFTRENDS.COM

 - Relentless Reliability: A Key Behavior to Become a Successful Leader

 - LinkedIn CEO Jeff Weiner’s Email Management Tips

 - Latest Round of Tariffs Impacting Homebuilder ETFs

 - Leveraged ETF Hinging on Positive U.S.-Japan Trade Talks

 - ETFs with General Electric Down as Company Struggles with Turbine Issues